 What is your opinion on sweetners?
 Do you use them or not?
 I am really interested in your opinion: leave it it in the comment section below.

 If you are not enjoying your diet even though you are already using sweeteners 😉 , are struggling seeing progress, just contact Stefan for help.
-Thanks to his recipes and wise advice, he got me successfully through weight cutting and training even during a very stressful period at work and significantly increased grumpyness 😉 .
+Thanks to his recipes and wise advice, he got me successfully through weight cutting and training even during a very stressful period at work and significantly increased grumpiness 😉 .

 2 thoughts on “Artificial Sweeteners: The Not So Bitter Truth”